Tyler-Shepherd/dominion_RL/README.md

 # dominion_RL
 Building an AI for the board game "Dominion" through online reinforcement learning (q-learning) with neural networks.
+Heavily WIP.